Dasharo/docs/docs/guides/dasharo-reviewers-guide.md

 ## Find Your Processor Intel Default Parameters

-So far, 6 Processor configurable parameters significantly differ: PL1, PL2, PL1
-Tau, ICCMAX, DC_LL, and AC_LL. coreboot uses the values found on two sections of the Intel 12th Generation Intel Core Processors Datasheet (Volume 1 of 2).
+So far we've found six processor-configurable parameters that differ significantly: PL1, PL2, PL1 Tau, ICCMAX, DC_LL, and AC_LL. coreboot uses the values found on two sections of the Intel 12th Generation Intel Core Processors Datasheet (Volume 1 of 2).
 You will have to check the datasheet to find the proper values for your